 - What positive affirmation am I practicing using today?

 - How am I moving my body today?

 - What acts of kindness am I choosing to do for others today?

-The question for Camberwell Girls Grammar School, and for schools across Australia and internationally, is how do we translate the lessons learnt as we look to support students transitioning back to face to face learning amidst the continuing uncertainty of the COVD-19 pandemic.
-As a school, we felt it was very important to be purposeful and intentional in our plans as we welcome students back on site and considered a three-stage process that would continue well beyond the first few days back onsite.
-This included gathering of data, language and messaging, and purposefully designed wellbeing programs, all of which involved working in partnership with students, staff and parents.
+The question for Camberwell Girls Grammar School, and for schools across Australia and internationally, is how do we translate the lessons learnt as we look to support students transitioning back to face-to-face learning amid the continuing uncertainty of the COVD-19 pandemic.
+As a school, we felt it was very important to be purposeful and intentional in our plans as we welcome students back on site and considered a three-stage process that would continue well beyond the first few days back on campus.
+This included gathering data, language and messaging, and purposefully designed wellbeing programs, all of which involved working in partnership with students, staff and parents.

 As part of our approach, we felt it important to acknowledge that the transition back to school was a significant event for all, and one that was multifaceted and presented new challenges and opportunities.
 We worked with our staff, students and parents around how we could best support all members of our community during this time, and most importantly, what the students needed to help them to re-establish an effective and healthy school routine.

 We asked our staff to model positivity and normalise the challenge, recognising that positive emotions such as hope and joy can help students to think and act creatively and with flexibility, and can also help to build social and psychological resources, especially resilience and grit.
 We also wanted our staff to let students know and communicate that it is okay to feel vulnerable, confused or concerned during this time, and these are appropriate responses to have.
 As part of this, we were very clear and intentional in encouraging the mantra of ‘less is more’ and giving them ‘permission’ to prioritise essential curriculum and learning, while letting our students and parents know that they were in an excellent learning position.

 Purposefully designed wellbeing programs